TLChicken/dynamaker-guide/Contents/Controls Nav.md

-# What do the random stuff around your note mean when in placing down notes mode:
+# What do the Random Stuff around your Note mean:

 **Purple Line** : The timing of your note if placed on other sides of the chart.
 - Use this to judge the timing of the current note you are placing to the other notes coming down on different sides.